hoony9845/it8951-pi-desktop/README.md

 ![Screenshot](screenshot.png)

 Tested on the configuration below:
-- Raspberry Pi 3 Model B with Raspberry Pi OS (Kernel version: 4.19)
+- Raspberry Pi 3 Model B with Raspberry Pi OS with desktop (Kernel version: 5.4.83-v7+)
 - 800x600, 6inch E-Ink display HAT for Raspberry Pi (Brand: WaveShare)

 *Special thanks to Julien Boulnois (The author of kernel module for IT8951)*

 ## Prerequisites

-### Raspberry Pi OS (32-bit) with desktop
+### Raspberry Pi OS with desktop (and recommended software)

-You can download Raspberry Pi OS from [the offical web site](https://www.raspberrypi.org/downloads/raspbian/).
+You can download Raspberry Pi OS from [the offical web site](https://www.raspberrypi.org/software/operating-systems/#raspberry-pi-os-32-bit).

 ### raspberrypi-kernel-headers